willpuckett/Sheesh/README.md

 The extras will be [available](https://octule.com) when they arrive if you don't want to have to deal with a minimum order...

-## Writing Your Own keymap
+## Writing Your Own Keymap

-Should you not be prepared for engram, you can easily make your own keymap that references the sheesh shield...
+Should you not be prepared for engrammer, you can easily make your own keymap that references the sheesh shield...

 > [!TIP]
 > Don't feel like going through the below steps?
 Unpack